 For go-public companies, the purchase of company shares by investors is due to investors' belief that their funds will be used productively for company growth so that investors will get a share of the profits from their investment.
 However, some companies have not been able to utilize their capital to drive growth, and even tend to face financial difficulties (HR et al., 2022).
 According to Lin et al. (2008), financial distress reflects a condition where a company has more debt than the size, profitability, and asset composition that the company can sustain.
 Platt & Platt (2002) stated that financial distress is a term that describes a company condition that precedes more catastrophic events such as bankruptcy or liquidation.
 In other words, if this condition is not resolved appropriately, it will potentially result in the company experiencing bankruptcy or liquidation.
-In other words, if this condition is not resolved appropriately, it will potentially result in the company experiencing bankruptcy (Pryangan and Payamta, 2020).
+Human resources are by far the most important asset for an organization (Safrizal et al. 2020) In other words, if this condition is not resolved appropriately, it will potentially result in the company experiencing bankruptcy (Pryangan and Payamta, 2020).
 Symptoms of bankruptcy of a company generally do not appear suddenly, but take place in a long process and should have been detected early (HR et al., 2022).
 Therefore, it is important thing for companies to conduct bankruptcy analysis in order to evaluate any financial difficulties they face, so that these conditions can be handled before the company goes bankrupt (Galih and Indah, 2021).